Sewing Machines with recognizable

 desirable or valuable.

-or valuable.
-These machines can come with a host of different
+sewing machines with high serial #' can come with a host of different

-the country back in the early 1900's.
+the country back in the late 1800's / early 1900's.

 Just below are two pictures of typical

-looking treadle sewing
+looking later treadle sewing

 machines.
 Note the standard looking shape or form of the main body or